canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+##R1D80.

+**Twitter:RD80.
+Rails Capstone project approved!.
+Great sunflower eggs brunch at home to celebrate!.
+Merged approved branch into master.
+Here it is my Lessons Lab app. https://github.com/canriquez/rails_capstone_lessons_lab.
+I will take 5 days from program @microverse.
+I need to rebuild energy to continue with JS. #fullstack #Rails #100DaysOfCode

+##R1D79.

+**Twitter:RD79.
+Finished capstone review requirements. completing 86 RSpect tests including Feature, modeules, controllers.
+I dont have enough time to leave the responsivenes as I would like, but all main features are fixed.
+Heroku is now showing all SVG icons and images.
+Delivered at 2:30 am! #fullstack #Rails #100DaysOfCode

 ##R1D77-78.

 **Twitter:RD77-78.
 First Rails capstone evaluation came toda @microverseinc.
 Need to work on fixing some bugs and complete RSpec tests.
 Great feedback from TSE, very detailed and to the point!.
 I Started working on fixing critical bugs and refactoring SQL from controller to model. #rails #webdevelopment #fullstack #100DaysOfCode